piotrmurach/tty/README.md

 #### 2.2.1 `--args` flag

 You can specify that `teletype` should add a command with a variable number of arguments using the `--args` flag.
 The `--args` flag accepts space delimited variable names.
-To specify required argument use a string name, for an optional argument pass `name = nil` enclosed in quote marks and any variable number of arguments needs to be preceeded by asterisk:
+To specify required argument use a string name, for an optional argument pass `name = nil` enclosed in quote marks and any variable number of arguments needs to be preceded by asterisk:

 ```bash
 $ teletype add config --args name           # required argument